sasibeeke/100Days-of-ML-OPS/Day37/README.md

         (amount < 50) and duplicates before writing the processed CSV.
 The four stages are wired through the config's data: paths.
       * run_pipeline.py – The orchestrator that executes the four stages in order and logs one MLflow run with the config-driven parameters and the final evaluation metrics.
 Correct and requires no edits.
-4) Identify the stage whose input path breaks the chain, correct the wiring in the VS Code editor, save, and run python3 run_pipeline.py once from<br>
-   the project root.
+4) Identify the stage whose input path breaks the chain, correct the wiring in the VS Code editor, save, and run python3 run_pipeline.py once from the project root.
 6) The end state must include:<br>
       * The row count of data/features/features.csv equals the row count of data/processed/train_clean.csv and is strictly less than the 200-row raw CSV.